Amjad Ali Khan: Career and recognition

 Khan first performed in the United States in 1963 and continued into the 2000s, with his sons.
 He has experimented with modifications to his instrument throughout his career.
 Khan played with the Hong Kong Philharmonic Orchestra and worked as a visiting professor at the University of New Mexico.
 In 2011, he performed on Carrie Newcomer's album Everything is Everywhere.
 In 2014, along with his two sons, Ayaan Ali Khan and Amaan Ali Khan, he performed 'Raga For Peace' in 2014 Nobel Peace Prize Concert.

 Khan was awarded 21st Rajiv Gandhi National Sadbhavna Award.
 Khan received Padma Shri in 1975, Padma Bhushan in 1991, and Padma Vibhushan in 2001, and was awarded the Sangeet Natak Akademi Award for 1989 and the Sangeet Natak Akademi Fellowship for 2011.
 He was awarded the Fukuoka Asian Culture Prize in 2004.
 The U.S. state Massachusetts proclaimed 20 April as Amjad Ali Khan Day in 1984.
 Khan was made an honorary citizen of Houston, Texas, and Nashville, Tennessee, in 1997, and of Tulsa, Oklahoma, in 2007.
 He received the Banga-Vibhushan in 2011.

+Legacy

+In the 1980s, music critic Mohan Nadkarni described Khan as a "top-notcher" in classical music and among its "celebrities."
+The Guardian referred to Khan as "one of the last legends of Hindustani classical music."

+Compositions

+Khan has introduced many ragas, which he does not acknowledge as "new" or his creations.
+These include: